- December 24, 2019

 Ready to start speaking Japanese?
 Let's Learn Japanese!
 Vocabulary teaches over 200 Japanese words.
 Learn the names of everyday objects, food, numbers, animals, shapes and more.
 As you study, you'll earn coins which you can use to unlock mini-games, art and music.
 Practice reading hiragana and katakana if you've studied them before.
 If you haven't, why not learn by playing the other games in…

-- The game provides a straightforward and simple approach to learning basic Japanese vocabulary, making it accessible for beginners.
+- The game provides a straightforward and simple approach to learning basic Japanese vocabulary, making it suitable for beginners.

-- It includes a variety of mini-games that enhance the learning experience and make it more engaging.
+- It includes a variety of mini-games that enhance the learning experience and keep it engaging.

 - The option to switch the UI to Japanese is a valuable feature that supports language immersion.

-- The game lacks kanji, which limits its effectiveness for learners who want to progress beyond basic vocabulary.
+- The game lacks kanji support, which limits its effectiveness for learners who want to progress beyond basic vocabulary.

-“You are then graded on your score and rewarded with in-game currency to buy things from the store, such as music samples and other mini-games.”
+“You are then graded on your score and rewarded with in-game currency to buy things from the store, such as music samples and other non-language related mini-games.”

 “I really like the music played by the music boxes in the prizes section.”